SodeT/coin_convert/README.md

-Coin Convert is a simple CLI application that converts currencies.
+Coin Convert is a simple CLI application that converts currencies (written in rust btw).

 ```
 Usage: coin_convert <amount> <currency_from> <currency_to>